Summer in Bethlehem

-The film was released on 4 September 1998.The film was partially remade in Tamil as Lesa Lesa (2003), directed by Priyadarshan who opined that the movie was inspired by the two American movies - Fiddler on the Roof and Come September.
-A sequel to the film has been announced by Siyad Koker during the audio launch of the Malayalam film Meri Awas Suno.
+The film was released on 4 September 1998.
+It was partially remade in Tamil as Lesa Lesa (2003), directed by Priyadarshan who opined that the movie was inspired by the two American movies - Fiddler on the Roof and Come September.

 Plot

-Ravishankar, an unsuccessful investor, stays with Dennis, his friend who is successful in dairy farm business.
-Dennis owns a vast farmland named Bethlehem, and hundreds of cattle, in a valley.
-Ravi is a fun-loving, jovial chap, who has fabricated stories of his success to his parents, grandparents and relatives.
+Ravishankar, an unsuccessful investor, stays with his best friend Dennis, a wealthy rancher who owns a successful dairy farming business.
+Dennis has a vast ranch named Bethlehem and hundreds of cattle in a valley.
+Ravi is a fun-loving, jovial chap who has fabricated stories of his success to his parents, grandparents, and relatives.

-On a vacation, Colonel C.R.
-Menon, his grandfather and grandmother arrive with their extended family to spend a couple of days at the farmhouse of Ravishankar.
-He successfully makes them believe that he is the real owner of Bethlehem, and Dennis is just his working partner.
-Dennis, who is an orphan, was happy to meet a huge family and welcomes them with full heart.
-Colonel Menon has a plan to get Ravishankar married to any one of his granddaughters.
-Ravishankar is a bit confused about whom he should choose.
-To make matters complicated, he had been receiving gifts and messages from one of the five girls expressing her love for him.
-Meanwhile, a few days after their arrival at Bethlehem, Abhirami, another granddaughter of Menon, who is studying in Bangalore arrives alone.
+During a vacation, Colonel C.R.
+Menon, his grandfather and grandmother arrive with their extended family to spend a couple of days at Ravishankar's farmhouse.
+Ravi successfully makes them believe that he is the real owner of Bethlehem and that Dennis is just his working partner.
+Dennis, who is an orphan, is happy to meet a huge family and generously welcomes them.
+Colonel Menon plans to get Ravi married to one of his granddaughters.
+Ravi is a bit confused about whom he should choose.
+To make matters complicated, he has been receiving gifts and messages from one of the five girls expressing her love for him.
+Meanwhile, a few days after they arrive at Bethlehem, Abhirami, another granddaughter of Menon, studying in Bangalore, arrives alone.
 She seems to be too upset and worried.
-But within short time, she returns to normalcy and enjoys the colors of vacation.
-During their stay, Ravi and Dennis decide to discover the girl who had been teasing them with the cryptic messages.
+But within a short period, she calms down and starts enjoying the vacation.
+During their stay, Ravi and Dennis decide to discover the girl who had been teasing them with cryptic messages.

 Dennis begins suspecting Abhirami of being the sender but she informs him that she is not and that she would help them in finding the person.
-She asks around among her cousins but everyone denies them being the sender.
-However, Dennis begins to fall for her and to make matters complicated, Ravi confesses to him that he plans on proposing to Abhirami.
-To avoid a situation, Dennis hides his true feelings from everyone.
+She asks around among her cousins but everyone denies being the sender.
+However, Dennis begins to fall for her, and to make matters complicated, Ravi confesses to him that he plans to propose to Abhirami.
+To avoid any unpleasant situation, Dennis hides his true feelings from everyone.